Last Updated: August 20, 2024

 Personal Life

 Dog the Bounty Hunter has been married five times and has 11 children.
 He was married to La Fonda Sue Darnell in 1972 and they divorced in 1977 when Dog was convicted of murder.
 Naturally, she was granted custody of their two children.
-However, Chapman was granted custody again after their mother was involved in a crime and they were placed in foster care.
-He was married to Ann Tegnell from 1979, shortly after he was paroled.
-His third marriage was to Lyssa Rae Brittain from 1982-1991.
+However, Chapman was granted custody again after their mother was involved in a crime, and they were placed in foster care.
+He married Ann Tegnell in 1979, shortly after he was paroled.
+His third marriage was to Lyssa Rae Brittain from 1982 to 1991.
 He married Tawny Marie Chapman in 1988 after Chapman had arrested her on a drug possession charge and she then became his secretary.
 They divorced in 2002 and they had no children together.

 Real Estate